Casslin/0x_report/report/3_general_findings.md

 #### Resolution

 Recognizing that deployment and testing are heavily dependent on Truffle, we have inquired about the timeline for a new release with the latest version of the solidity compiler.
 This is expected early next week, and should be utilized for the final deployment of the system.

 ### Spelling, names, grammar...

-Although above we have reported the Major issue of a lack of specifications and documentation, and have reviewed them and code comments, we note that are some spelling mistakes and grammar improvements, and some variable names in code that could be improved, but we do not attempt to record or rectify these.
+Although above we have reported the Major issue of a lack of specifications and documentation, and have reviewed them and code comments, we note that there are some spelling mistakes and flawed grammar, and some variable names in code that could be improved, but we do not attempt to record or rectify these.